khoitd1997/Linux_Setup/README.md

 # OS_Setup

+**THIS REPO IS NOW DEPRECATED**, I now use ansible for most of os setup.

 - Used for setting up windows, Debian or RPM linux

 - Has support for vscode, atom and general setup